Araminta de Clermont: Education

 de Clermont studied Architecture at The Bartlett University College London, gaining a BSc, before turning to photography, which she studied first at Central St Martins School of Art, and later at Ruth Prowse School of Art, following a move to Cape Town.
 In 2008 she was selected to take part in a master class led by Stephen Shore.

 Career

 de Clermont worked initially as a staff photographer at The Sunday Times, under picture editor Greg Marinovich.
 "A complete education in itself, both in photography and in the realities of a nation attempting to recover".

-She later turned freelance to enable her to concentrate on her own bodies of work, while continuing to contribute to the paper, as well as shooting for various English publications including The Guardian, The Times and The Sunday Times.
+She later turned freelance in order to concentrate on her own work, although she continued to contribute to the paper, and to various English publications including The Guardian, The Times and The Sunday Times.
+Ms. de Clermont has also worked as an art therapist.

 Works

-Her main series have a universal theme of metamorphosis, with all those photographed having undergone intense physical transformations mirroring deep inner changes that they have either gone through, are going through, or hope to go through, whether for a night, several months, or for a period of years.
+Her main series have a universal theme of metamorphosis, with all those photographed having undergone physical transformations mirroring deep inner changes that they have either gone through, are going through, or hope to go through, whether for a night, several months, or for a period of years.